m1293b/no39/README_project2.md

   ![A screenshot of the initial JSLint results.](./assets/testing/JSLint/jslint_initial_test_project_2.png "A screenshot of the initial JSLint results.")

   - On this second screenshot, we can see that JSLint had issues with how I declared variables inside the Array.
 I am unsure what JSLint did not like.
-I corrected everything I could, except the for (radio of radios) loop, as I found that the best way to get the values of the object.
-I hope that is fine.
+I corrected everything I could, and also replaced a for loop, which was used to get the values from the desired room category object, with Object.values(radios).forEach.

   ![A screenshot of the JSLint final results.](./assets/testing/JSLint/jslint_final_test_project_2.png "A screenshot of the JSLint final results.")